-- 185. Alternative configurations for the Challenged Districts demonstrate that it is possible to better comply with the traditional redistricting criteria the Legislature adopted (and that are embedded in the Tier Two standards). - 186.
-One such alternative configuration was submitted to the Legislature in a public submission on November 14, 2021: P000C0047 or Plan 47.
+183. Alternative configurations for the Challenged Districts demonstrate that it is possible to better comply with the traditional redistricting criteria the Legislature adopted (and that are embedded in the Tier Two standards).

-187. Figure 14 below depicts Plan 47.
+- 184. One such alternative configuration was submitted to the Legislature in a public submission on November 14, 2021: P000C0047 or Plan 47. - 185.
+Figure 14 below depicts Plan 47.

-The Senate Congressional Subcommittee heard a presentation on Plan 47, including 188. that it altered certain discrete districts from the staff-drawn draft plans, "avoid[ed] crossing the later.
-Figure 15 on the previous page depicts HDs 116, 118, and 119 in Plan 19.

-Everglades, thereby utilizing perhaps the most major geographic boundary in Fiorida, which also coincides with county boundaries," "improv[ed] compactness to [] districts throughout the region," "ma[de] ten additional cities whole on net," and "eliminat[ed] three city splits."

-- As discussed above, Rep. Driskell asked about alternative configurations for the Challenged House Districts that would have made them more compact. - P000H0019 or Plan 19, submitted to the Legislature by a member of the public in October 2021, oriented HDs 118 and 119 "stacked on top of each other like squares," exactly how Rep. Driskell suggested a few months Fig. 15.
-Plan 19.
+- 186. The Senate Congressional Subcommittee heard a presentation on Plan 47, including that it altered certain discrete districts from the staff-drawn draft plans, "avoid[ed] crossing the Everglades, thereby utilizing perhaps the most major geographic boundary in Florida, which also coincides with county boundaries," "improv[ed] compactness to [] districts throughout the region," "ma[de] ten additional cities whole on net," and "eliminat[ed] three city splits." - 187.
+As discussed above, Rep. Driskell asked about alternative configurations for the Challenged House Districts that would have made them more compact. - 188.
+P000H0019 or Plan 19, submitted to the Legislature by a member of the public in October 2021, oriented HDs 118 and 119 "stacked on top of each other like squares," exactly how Rep. Driskell suggested a few months later.
+Figure 15, below, depicts HDs 116, 118, and 119 in Plan 19. - 189.
+But the Legislature rejected these configurations for the Challenged Districts.

-- 191. But the Legislature rejected these configurations for the Challenged Districts. - 192.
-Other alternative configurations exist that better comply with race-neutral traditional redistricting principles like compactness, respect for political subdivisions, and following major geographic features. - 193.
+- 190. Other alternative configurations exist that better comply with race-neutral traditional redistricting principles like compactness, respect for political subdivisions, and following major geographic features. - 191.
 The existence of these alternative configurations provides additional circumstantial evidence of racial predominance in the Challenged Districts.